LimeChain/etherlime/docs/source/cli/test.rst

 On your disposal there is a global available utils object.
 Here are the methods it exposes:

 	* ``utils.timeTravel(provider, seconds)`` method allowing etherlime ganache to move ``seconds`` ahead.
 You need to pass your provider from the EtherlimeGanacheDeployer
-	* ``utils.setTimeTo(provider, timestamp)`` method allowing etherlime ganache to move to the desired ``timestamp`` ahead.
-You need to pass your provider from the EtherlimeGanacheDeployer
 	* ``utils.snapshot(provider)`` method allowing etherlime ganache to take a **Snapshot** of the current Blockchain data.
 You can revert back to this snapshot when desired.
 You need to pass your provider from the EtherlimeGanacheDeployer
 	* ``utils.revertState(provider)`` method allowing etherlime ganache to **revert** back to the most recent snapshot.
 In case you don't have a snapshot it will reset the entire chain data.
 You need to pass your provider from the EtherlimeGanacheDeployer
 	* ``utils.mineBlock(provider)`` method telling the etherlime ganache to mine the next block.
 You need to pass your provider from the EtherlimeGanacheDeployer